 Fundrise’s historical performance has been well above the market average.
 Our own portfolio has performed better than expected, especially in the bear market of 2022.
 While all US Public REITs had an annual loss of -25.10% in 2022 (and the S&P 500 dipped -18.11%), Fundrise returned an average of 1.5% for its clients.

 Fundrise posts real-time client performance on their performance page, updated daily:

 Fundrise wants to be accessible to all income classes.
 As such, your options to get started are not gated behind having to have a specific income to meet platform thresholds.
 Creating a portfolio is also open to accredited and unaccredited investors alike.

-Fundrise lets you choose from five packages and three investment plans, which are sure to be tailored based on your financial goals and current status.
+Fundrise lets you choose from five packages and five investment programs, sure to be tailored based on your financial goals and current status.
 The platform also adds the benefit of easily obtaining an IRA account.

 Fundrise has a straightforward and easy-to-use website.
 Especially with investors born of an older generation, the shift to digital portfolio creation and management can sometimes prove to be enough of a barrier for them to steer clear of site-based investing.
-However, Fundrise made it a point to focus on their user interface and navigation, making their website and apps easily understandable to both digital native and non-native users.
+However, Fundrise made it a point to focus on its user interface and navigation, making its website and apps easily understandable to both digitally native and non-native users.

 Open to All Investors

 Whether you’re a novice with no experience and time or a seasoned veteran looking to limit-test an already diversified portfolio, Fundrise is a promising avenue where old and new players can grow their investments.
 No career or income-specific profile is needed here.